alexander-daniel/scvsc/README.md

 - open up docs in browser

 ## Hoop Dreams
-- Auto-complete
+- Auto-complete or suggestions
-- use a language server or something
+- use a language server or something or learn about language server in vscode
 - open up docs directly in vscode? some kinda html renderer or something?